Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Introduction

-In this paper, we propose a study on the expressive power of GNNs for two exciting domains, namely dynamic graphs and SAUHGs with node and edge attributes.
-Dynamic graphs are interesting from a practical and a theoretical point of view.
-They are used in several application domains.
-Moreover, dynamic GNN models are structurally different from common GNNs, and the results and the methodology required to analyze their expressive power cannot directly be deduced from existing literature.
-On the other hand, SAUHGs with node and edge attributes are interesting because, as mentioned above, they act as a standard form for several other types of graphs that all can be transformed to SAUGHs~\cite{thomas2021graph}.
+In this paper, we propose a study on the expressive power of GNNs for two domains of particular interest, namely dynamic graphs and static attributed undirected homogeneous graphs (SAUHGs) with node and edge attributes.
+On the one hand, dynamic graphs are interesting from a practical and a theoretical point of view and are used in several application domains \cite{kazemi_survey_dyn_gnn}.
+Moreover, dynamic GNN models are structurally different from GNNs for static graphs, and the results and methodology required to analyze their expressive power cannot directly be deduced from existing literature.
+On the other hand, SAUHGs with node and edge attributes are interesting because, as mentioned above, they act as a standard form for several other types of graphs that can all be transformed to SAUGHs~\cite{thomas2021graph}.

-To construct the fundamental theory for both types of domains, appropriate versions of the 1--WL test and the unfolding equivalence are introduced, and we discuss how they are related.
-Then, we consider generic GNN models that can operate on such domains, and we prove that they are universal approximators modulo the aforementioned 1--WL/unfolding equivalences.
+First, we introduce appropriate versions of the 1--WL test and the unfolding equivalence to construct the fundamental theory for the domains of SAUHGs and dynamic graphs and discuss their relation afterward.
+Then, we consider generic GNN models that can operate on both domains and prove their universal approximation capability modulo the aforementioned 1--WL/unfolding equivalences.
 More precisely, the main contributions of this paper are as follows.